finopsfoundation/tac/README.md

-# FinOps TSC
+# FinOps TAC

-The FinOps TSC oversees the FinOps definition, curriculum and technical vision of the FinOps Foundation.
+The FinOps TAC oversees the FinOps definition, curriculum and technical vision of the FinOps Foundation.